SiteQ8/daily-ayah/README.md

 ## 🙏 Islamic Authenticity

-All Quranic Ayahs are authentic from the Holy Quran with verified English translations.
+All Quran Ayahs are authentic from the Holy Quran with verified English translations.
 Duas are from authentic Islamic sources.

 ## 📄 License